In The Beginning...

 St. Peter's Church

 The Catholics of Shrub Oak and Yorktown welcomed their first pastor, Fr.
 John McEvoy, in 1896.
 He traveled the area on horseback with a growing sense of the need for a church in Yorktown.
 This became a reality when he purchased land in 1897 and oversaw the building of a small wooden church.
-In 1898 the Archdiocese of New York established the parish as St. Peter's .
+In 1898 the Archdiocese of New York established the parish as St. Peter's.
 Its first house of worship was the modest wooden structure that cost $1200 and stood on the present site of the Rexall Drugstore in Yorktown Heights.
 Under its first pastor, Fr.
 John McEvoy, it served the handful of Catholics then registered.

 The area grew in population under the next three pastors, Fr.
 Michael Walsh (1916-1920), Fr.
-Francis Kinery(1920-24) and Fr.
+Francis Kinery (1920-24) and Fr.
 William Ryder (1924-27), and then Fr.
 Patrick O'Leary arrived in 1927.
 Still without a rectory, he lived with the Wisey Family using St. George's as the main church and St. Peter's as a mission.
 However, in light of the continuing population growth, this was soon reversed and Fr.
 O'Leary planned construction of a new stone church in Yorktown Heights.

 St. Patrick's Church

 In spite of the Depression following the 1929 Stock Market crash, he purchased land at the corner of Church Place and Hanover Street in 1932, and demolished the no longer used Yorktown grammar school that was standing there.
 With the determination and sacrifice of the 850 Catholics now in the area, the new church, cloister walk and rectory were completed a year later in 1933.
-At the dedication, Patrick Cardinal Hayes described the new complex as "the most beautiful rural church in the archdiocese" and, on the spot, changed its name from St. Peter's to St. Patrick's.
+At the dedication in 1934, Patrick Cardinal Hayes described the new complex as "the most beautiful rural church in the archdiocese" and, on the spot, changed its name from St. Peter's to St. Patrick's.
 Whether it was in honor of the patron saint of the archdiocese, the pastor, or himself, no one knows, but the parish history has been a glorious one ever since!

 (It is interesting to note that in response to those who objected to the "Irish look of the place," Fr.
 O'Leary built another church, this one in Putnam Valley, after the fashion of an American Indian longhouse with all interior appointments to match the style.
 When it was opened, he was reported to have stated, "You want an American Church, there's your American church!"
 It is now the Church of the North American Martyrs, a mission of St. Columbanus in Cortlandt Manor.)